Independent school interviews

 The best interviewers can and do overcome the limitations both of the written examination and of the child.
 ‘Children, even very shy ones, like to talk about themselves, their friends, their families and their pets.
 I get them to describe what they did on Sunday, or I turn my back and ask them to describe something in the room.
 Sometimes I even get a child to sing or dance.
 I am looking for sparkly eyes and interest.
 If a child just sits there like a pudding, you usually don’t take them.’
 Some schools get over the ‘what to talk about’ dilemma by asking children to bring along a favourite object.
 Rugby sensibly provides a questionnaire about hobbies and interests to fill in in advance, which not only provides a talking point, but also allows parents to feel they’ve done what they can.
 If, however, the child pitches up with a copy of Proust or boasts a collection of Roman ceramics, parents shouldn’t be surprised if the interviewer is somewhat sceptical.

-Although a number of leading boarding schools — Marlborough, for example — still rely solely on the prep school report and common entrance papers, most now feel that the interview can identify serious pastoral concerns.
+Most boarding schools feel that the interview can identify serious pastoral concerns.
 ‘We sometimes discover that a child really doesn’t want to come to boarding school,’ said the registrar of Rugby.
 ‘The interview is also very helpful in establishing the academic level the prep school is working at.
 We ask children to bring in their exercise books.
 Some London prep schools are so geared up at that point that all the child is doing is practice papers.
 Country prep schools tend to be more relaxed.’

 Although most heads are honest in their report about a child - after all, their reputation depends on it - the interview can also benefit them.
 ‘Occasionally, a prep-school head knows perfectly well that a child is not suited to our school, but the parents just won’t listen.
 Coming from us it doesn’t sour the relationship with the school.’